ms609/ExploreInapplicable/README.md

 one method are often suboptimal under another.
-The number of extra steps associated with each tree -- in a sense, how far the trees that are optimal under one method are from those that are optimal under another -- is plotted in a histogram, saved in the `islandCounts` directory.
+The number of extra steps associated with each tree -- in a sense, how far the trees that are optimal under one method are from those that are optimal under another -- is plotted in a histogram, saved in the `histograms` directory.

 ### Method 2.
 Overlap of islands in tree space.